CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: CounselBench-EVAL: Expert Evaluation of LLMs for Open‑Ended Mental‑Health QA

-We present the results of expert annotations comparing the counseling responses generated by GPT-4, LLaMA-3.3, Gemini-1.5-Pro, and online human therapists. \paragraph{Overall performance} Table \ref{tab:annotation_100} reports the average expert-annotated scores for each model, and Figure~\ref{fig:score} provides a visual summary.
-Across most major evaluation dimensions, LLM-generated responses significantly outperformed those written by online human therapists.
+We present the results of expert annotations comparing the responses generated by GPT-4, LLaMA-3.3, Gemini-1.5-Pro, and online human therapists.

+\textbf{Overall Performance.} Table \ref{tab:annotation_100} reports the average expert-annotated scores for each model.
 Among the models, LLaMA-3.3 received the highest overall ratings, leading on five of six dimensions.
-To assess significance, we performed Wilcoxon signed-rank tests \cite{wilcoxon_test_2005}, comparing the expert ratings of each LLM’s responses to those of online human therapists.
-We verified the consistency of our expert annotators' ratings by calculating inter-rater reliability; annotator responses across measured metrics yielded Krippendorff’s alpha values greater than~$0.7$, indicating a high level of inter-rater agreement~\cite{inter-rater-reliability_2016} (See Table~\ref{tab:interrator_agreement}).
+Pairwise significance tests \citep{wilcoxon_test_2005} are reported in Appendix \ref{appendix_pairwise_significance_test}.
 Despite strong scores, a higher proportion of LLaMA-3.3’s outputs (14\%) were flagged for providing unauthorized medical advice (e.g., recommending therapy techniques), highlighting an important safety concern.
 In contrast, GPT-4 responses were more likely to include safety disclaimers, with approximately one-third of outputs explicitly declining to answer and recommending consultation with human professionals.

+\textbf{Annotation Consistency.} We verified the consistency of our expert annotators' ratings by calculating inter-rater reliability (Table~\ref{tab:interrator_agreement}); annotator responses across measured metrics yielded Krippendorff’s alpha values ~$\geq 0.7$, indicating a high level of inter-rater agreement~\citep{inter-rater-reliability_2016}.

+\textbf{Annotation Analysis.} Additional analyses of annotator behavior and score distributions are reported in Appendix~\ref{appendix_annotation_analysis}.
+We find that annotators who spent more time (top 50\%) wrote longer rationales and those in the top 25\% of time spent also labeled more sentences as Medical Advice.
+Significant differences in Empathy, Medical Advice, and Factual Consistency were also observed across annotators with different years of experience.
+Finally, Table~\ref{tab:uncertain-percentage} reports the fraction of “I am not sure” selections, which were infrequent overall.